Scattering of spherically symmetric d-dimensional alpha'-corrected black holes in string theory: Discussion and future directions

 \section{Discussion and future directions}

 In this article, we have obtained a general formula for the low frequency absorption cross section for spherically symmetric $d$--dimensional black holes with leading $\a$ corrections in string theory, which we applied to known black hole solutions.
+First we obtained it in a form (\ref{deltat}) that can be applied in a specific scheme and coordinate system, but later we wrote it in a form (\ref{seccaoto}) which is covariant and scheme--independent, given in terms of the black hole area and temperature.

-A remarkable fact about our $\a$--corrected cross section (\ref{seccao}) is that it depends exclusively on information computed at the black horizon (the area and the $\a$ correction to the tortoise coordinate (\ref{expa}) computed at the horizon).
+A remarkable fact about our $\a$--corrected cross section, either in the forms (\ref{deltat}) or (\ref{seccaoto}), is that it depends exclusively on information computed at the black horizon.
 Indeed, as we have seen, only the $\lambda=0$ contribution from the intermediate region affects the matching (and the final result).
 At asymptotic infinity the analysis is exactly the same as without $\a$ corrections, and close to the horizon, the potential $V[f(r),g(r)]$ given by (\ref{potential0}) also vanishes and the only effect of the $\a$ corrections comes from the approximation (\ref{fghor}).

-This suggests some kind of universality: maybe the low frequency limit of the cross section is the same not only for minimally coupled massless scalar fields, but also for other types of waves or perturbations.
-In particular, our result for the cross section finally does not depend on the effective potential.
-This fact allows us to go even further and propose that a result like (\ref{seccao}) should be valid to higher orders in $\a,$ as long as a spherically solution with $\a$ corrections like (\ref{fcgc}) exists, replacing $\lambda$ by the adequate power of $\a.$ All these claims should be checked in future works.
+This suggests some kind of universality: maybe the low frequency limit of the cross section is the same not only for minimally coupled massless scalar fields, but also for other types of fields.
+In particular, our result for the cross section finally does not depend on the effective potential and on the $\a$ corrections that it may contain.
+This fact, together with the absence of explicit $\a$ corrections in (\ref{seccaoto}), allows us to go even further and propose that a result like (\ref{seccaoto}) could be valid to higher orders in $\a.$ All these claims should be checked in future works.
+A first step would be the generalization of the cross section formula (\ref{seccao}) to include next to leading order $\a$ corrections.